Job Details for 1554 - Buyer III

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor’s degree in Accounting, Business or related field, along with three years of experience in large scale or specialized procurement of supplies, equipment and services; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor’s degree in Business Administration, Accounting, Finance, Economics, Supply Chain Management or Marketing and three years of purchasing experience in large scale or direct procurement of supplies, equipment and services; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.